Fisher Flow: A Unified Information-Geometric Perspective on Sequential Maximum Likelihood Estimation and Natural Gradient Methods

 where the geometric median is computed in the space of positive definite matrices with the Fisher-Rao metric.

-With up to Byzantine workers, the robust aggregation satisfies:
+With up to Byzantine workers, we conjecture that the geometric median aggregation satisfies:

 13.5 Fisher Flow for Non-Stationary Environments